The Best Paint for Motorcycle Exhausts

 VHT FLAMEPROOF Coating

-VHT’s Flameproof paint for motorcycle exhausts can withstand the hottest temperatures.
-It sports a standard black color that adds a modern touch to older vehicles.
-It is also quite durable and doesn’t fade over the course of thousands of heat cycles.
+I recently got my hands on VHT’s Flameproof paint for motorcycle exhausts, intrigued by its claim to withstand the hottest temperatures.
+Its standard black color promised to add a modern touch to my older bike, and its durability assured me that it wouldn’t fade over thousands of heat cycles.

-Like other motorcycle exhaust paints meant to withstand extremely high temperatures, this one will also need time to cure and fully bond to the metal.
-However, you can do the curing process on or off the bike.
-So feel free to apply the paint and ride the bike as you normally would.
+Applying the paint was a straightforward process, but like other high-temperature-resistant paints, it needed time to cure and fully bond to the metal.
+Thankfully, the curing process could be done on or off the bike, so I was free to apply the paint and ride as I normally would.

 Pros